mushogenshin/companion_tools_Win/README.md

 - [SpaceSniffer](http://www.uderzo.it/main_products/space_sniffer/), use it to easily look for locations taking up the most space on your hard drives.

 - [BleachBit](https://www.bleachbit.org/), to deeply clean up unnecessary junk files in your system with ease.

+# Frequently used hotkeys
+- `Ctrl + W` is almost ubiquitous to close something, be it Explorer windows, Chrome tabs, Visual Code tabs, etc.

+- Explorer:
+  - `Win + E` to launch new Explorer
+  - `Win + D` to `Show Desktop`
+  - `Alt + Tab` to cycle through the opened apps
+  - `Right-click` in the Explorer empty space, then press `WF` to create new folder
+  - `Right-click` on a folder or a file, then press `R` to open its `Properties`
+  - `Ctrl + N` to duplicate -- retaining location and history
+  - `Ctrl + Shift + Right-click` for even more options